nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_patient_demographics.md

 			<td>Patient's usual place of residence.</td>
 			<td>1 only</td>
 			<td>M</td>
 			<td>Sent in accordance with the NHS Data Dictionary: patient usual address.
 May be auto generated from PDS, referral or pharmacy system.
-Text and also carried in the FHIR element <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/details.html#Patient.address"><b>Patient.address</b></a></td>
+Text and also carried in the FHIR element <b>Patient.address</b></td>
 		</tr>
 		<tr>
 			<td>Patient telephone number</td>